 John the Baptist was God's appointed forerunner to the Messiah.
-Isaiah had prophesised of him, and identified John as being: a voice, crying in the wilderness, 'prepare ye the way of the Lord'.
-And John came preaching a baptism of repentance, to the lost sheep of the house of Israel, for the remission of sins.
+Isaiah had prophesied of him and identified John as being, "a voice, crying in the wilderness, 'prepare ye the way of the Lord.'"
+And John came preaching a baptism of repentance to the lost sheep of the house of Israel, for the remission of sins.

-However, the book of Acts sheds additional light on the ministries of John and Jesus, which appears to have had some considerable overlap.
-Indeed, we read... when choosing a man to replace Judas Iscariot, who betrayed the Lord Jesus... the replacement of Judas had to be a man, that had accompanied them, 'all the time that Jesus went in and out among them - beginning from the baptism of John.'
+However, the book of Acts sheds additional light on the ministries of John and Jesus, which appear to have had some considerable overlap.
+Indeed, we read that when choosing a man to replace Judas Iscariot, who betrayed the Lord Jesus, the replacement of Judas had to be a man that had accompanied them, "all the time that Jesus went in and out among them - beginning from the baptism of John."

-It appears that Jesus must have been one, that followed after John for some time, until that terrible day when he was arrested and taken into custody, by the wicked king Herod, before being beheaded.. at the whim of his seductive step-daughter.
+It appears that Jesus must have been one that followed after John for some time, until that terrible day when he was arrested and taken into custody by the wicked king Herod, before being beheaded... at the whim of Herod's seductive step-daughter.

-We have a tiny glimpses into silent years of Jesus Christ's childhood, His youth and His carpentry apprentice.
-We are given a little insight into His birth at Bethlehem, and a glimpse into His life in Nazareth, His visit to the temple at the age of 12 and this special preparatory time with John, which preceded Christ's three-and-a-half-year ministry, that led to His sacrificial death on the cross, and His glorious resurrection.
+We have a tiny glimpse into the silent years of Jesus Christ's childhood, His youth, and His carpentry apprentice.
+We are given a little insight into His birth at Bethlehem and a glimpse into His life in Nazareth, His visit to the temple at the age of 12, and this special preparatory time with John, which preceded Christ's three-and-a-half-year ministry that led to His sacrificial death on the Cross and His glorious Resurrection.

-No doubt John knew all about his cousin's supernatural birth to Mary and Joseph, His adoptive father - and no doubt he was well-aware of his own miraculous conception, to the aged Elizabeth and Zacharias.
-Indeed, Jesus proclaimed that there was no greater prophet born to woman, than John, His unassuming and faithful forerunner.
+No doubt, John knew all about his cousin's supernatural birth to Mary and Joseph (Jesus' adoptive father) and no doubt he was well-aware of his own miraculous conception to the aged Elizabeth and Zacharias.
+Indeed, Jesus proclaimed that there was no greater prophet born to woman than John, His unassuming and faithful forerunner.

-Heavenly Father, thank You for the wonderful way that Your truth is unfolded and Your word is fulfilled in holy Scripture.
-Thank You for the lessons that we can learn from people like John the Baptist, who faithfully fulfilled his calling, despite the cruel persecution he endured.
-Thank You for the example that Jesus gave us, in those early years of His life and ministry, when He quietly waited until the appointed time to begin His work.
-Help me to follow their good example and be faithful to my calling, and give me the grace to wait for Your perfect timing in my life - This I ask in Jesus name, AMEN.
+Heavenly Father, thank You for the wonderful way that Your truth is unfolded and Your Word is fulfilled in holy Scripture.
+Thank You for the lessons that we can learn from John the Baptist who faithfully fulfilled his calling, despite the cruel persecution he endured.
+Thank You for the example that Jesus gave us in those early years of His life and ministry, when He quietly waited until the appointed time to begin His work.
+Help me to follow their good example and be faithful to my calling, and give me the grace to wait for Your perfect timing in my life.
+This I ask in Jesus' name, AMEN.